cloudmesh-project/sp17-i524/project/S17-IR-P004/ansible-deployment-readme.md

         ansible-playbook copy-files-remotely.yml --ask-sudo-pass -vvvv

-Now your spark cluster is ready for analyis
+Now your spark cluster is ready for analysis